Spucelik/SummarizeDocuments/README.md

 _Key needed when calling the service_

+Once you have the feature setup, you can deploy the [Azure Function](https://github.com/Spucelik/SummarizeDocumentAzureFunction).

 ## Power Automate
-The core of solution resides in Power Automate.
+The core of solution resides in the [Power Automate solution](https://github.com/Spucelik/SummarizeDocuments/blob/df6ad85d32552144744e8637be192539c9761a5d/SummarizeDocumentsPowerAutomateSolution.zip).
 Activities can be configured to process the document and OCR and extract the text needed to summarize the document.

 ![Power Automate](/images/4-PowerAutomate.png)